victr-bld/victr-bld.github.io/README.md

 ## to-do:

 * add links to projects
-* finish index.html
 * start thinking about project page
-* start thinking about education page
+* finish education page
 * start thinking about experiences page (no need?)
-* add a "about" section to talk about me -> about.html?
 * add a language change
+* clean the css file